micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

     ...
   </netconf>
 ```
-<1> There will be other elements in `<netconf>` section, only changed part is displayed here.
+<1> There will be other elements in the `<netconf>` section, only changed part is displayed here.

 You can also use following `xmlstarlet` commands, to make modification automatically.
-Run in the *shell 1*:
+Run in the *shell 1* following commands:

 ```shell
 export EXAMPLE_DIR=/tmp/1-2-3-start-query-model  #<1>